-The frequency domain forms of the attenuation functions are shown in \fig{\ref{fig:delCoeffAB_velocity}}. \figs{\ref{fig:delCoeffAB_velocity}B}{\ref{fig:delCoeffAB_velocity}C} show that the impact of propagation delay is to attenuate high frequency information in the neural activity.
-This result is intuitive since propagation delay spreads out the arrival time of input to the neurons.
-When the inputs are summed together as they arrive at the post-synaptic neuron, the spread in arrival time filters out the high frequency components of the signal. \fig{\ref{fig:delCoeffAB_velocity}}A shows that, for the case in which propagation time between layers dominates radial propagation time across the laminar, for example $\taur{}{} = \SI{50}{\micro\second}$ and $\taul{}{}=\SI{500}{\micro\second}$, delay can be considered approximately equal for the output of all pre-synaptic neurons and, hence, all frequency components are retained.
-As the impact of radial propagation delay becomes more severe by increasing the synaptic connectivity radius, reducing neuron density, reducing propagation velocity, or reducing the inter-laminar distance, the spread in signal arrival times from the previous layer becomes more dispersed and an increasing proportion of the high frequencies are attenuated.
-For example, when $\taur{}{} = \SI{250}{\micro\second}$ and $\taul{}{}=\SI{500}{\micro\second}$, the cut-off frequency is approximately half the Nyquist frequency, and when $\taur{}{} = \SI{500}{\micro\second}$ and $\taul{}{}=\SI{500}{\micro\second}$, the cut-off frequency is about one quarter of the Nyquist frequency.
-Consequently, propagation delay acts like a low-pass filter, where the cut-off frequency is determined by the relationship of the radial propagation delay to the inter-laminar propagation delay.
+In this study the assumption of identical propagation delays in \citepos{Lin86a} network, introducing delays that account for both radial distance (i.e., separation within the lamina) and inter-laminar distance (i.e., separation between the layers) is relaxed.
+The results demonstrate that the impact of propagation delay is to attenuate high frequency information in the neural activity.
+This is intuitive since propagation delay spreads out the arrival time of input to the neurons: when the inputs are summed together as they arrive at the postsynaptic neuron, the spread in arrival times filters out the high frequency components of the signal.
+As the impact of radial propagation delay increases by enlarging the synaptic connectivity radius, reducing neuron density, reducing propagation velocity, or reducing the inter-laminar distance, the spread in signal arrival times from the previous layer becomes more dispersed and the higher frequencies are increasingly attenuated.
+Consequently, propagation delay acts as a low-pass filter, where the cut-off frequency is determined by the relationship of the radial propagation delay to the inter-laminar propagation delay.
+Our results demonstrate that the ratio of inter-laminar propagation delay to within layer, radial propagation delay, is the crucial factor in determining the extent of the low-pass filtering.
+To facilitate the application of our results to analytical models of learning, we derived a simplified model of the impact of propagation delay using an effective delay time constant, determined from the inter-laminar propagation delay and the radial propagation delay.